flathub/org.freedesktop.LinuxAudio.BaseExtension/README.md

 Runtime considerations
 ----------------------

-Currently the base runtime is Freedesktop 19.08 or 20.08.
+Currently the base runtime is Freedesktop 20.08.
 Plugins and applications have to use the same runtime so you should consider this when upgrading the runtime on your application flatpak.

-As of writing 19.08 is in maintenance mode.
+As of writing 19.08 is deprecated.

 When moving to a more recent Freedestkop, branches will have to be created to keep the older versions of the plugins available.
 As an